Multi-Dictionary Learning for Low Rank Sparse Coding: Hyperparameter tuning and selection

 The parameter settings for all competing techniques unless otherwise specified are as follows.
-For low rank models like TGSD and \ourmeth, we set $k=3$ in synthetic test, and $k$ is varying from $[15, 30, 45]$ in real-world reconstruction test and missing value imputations tests.
-In the case study, the dictionaries is calculated at $k = 15$.
-In addition to grid search for $k$, as mentioned in \cite{TGSD}, one could estimate the rank $k$ in the same way as in PCA or SVD.
+For low rank models like TGSD and \ourmeth, we set $k=3$ in synthetic test, and $k$ takes values in $[15, 30, 45]$ in real-world reconstruction test and missing value imputations tests.
+In the case study, the dictionaries are calculated at $k = 15$.
+In addition to grid search for $k$, as mentioned in \cite{TGSD}, one could estimate the rank $k$ using SVD.
 The $\lambda$s are sparsity parameter for ADMM method.
 In CMOD, we only have $\lambda_1$ since only one encoding matrix is calculated, and in TGSD, we have $\lambda_1$ and $\lambda_2$.
 We grid search these parameter in range $[10^{-3}, 10^{-2}, \cdots, 10^{3}]$ to produce curve with different NNZ and RMSE values.
 In CMOD-OMP, $T_0$ is the only parameter, which indicates the target number of coefficients in the encoding matrix.
 OMP models works much slower as $T_0$ increases, as a result, we choose some relatively small targets in tests and only report them in Tbl. \ref{table:datasets}.

 SeDiL is another baseline model that requires intensive parameter search. $q$ means the weight of mixed sparsity measure, which indicates how the sparsity term is being adjusted using power of $q$. $\mu$ is the multiplier of the sparse matrix. $\lambda$ is the Lagrange multiplier of the sparsity term. $\beta$ is the step size when updating the sparse matrix. $iter$ is the maximum iteration of the model.
 We can see that all the above parameters are affecting the performance of the sparsity of the model.
 We picked the values that can help us to reach the target NNZ, which is defined in Tbl. \ref{table:datasets}, for a fair comparison of all models.